Working with Snakemake

 Tip

-If you were to scale up this workflow with more samples it could become impractical to have to define the URLs by hand in the config file.
+If you were to scale up this workflow with more samples it could become impractical to have to define the sample ids and URLs by hand in the config file.
 A tip then is to have a separate file where samples are listed in one column and the URLs (or file paths) in another column.
 With a few lines of python code you could then read that list at the start of the workflow and add each sample to the config dictionary.
+See below for an example of how to do this.

 genomes: